hamiltonne/vocabulator/README.md

 4. Results will be found in `vocabulary.txt`

 **Notes:**

+Make a coffee while you wait - the program can take quite a while depending on the number of input files.

-Since calculating Dicken's vocabulary using his extant corpus of works takes approximately 35 minutes on a reasonably powerful computer (the result was a vocabulary of ~18,000 words!), make a cup of coffee while you wait.
+For example, calculating Dicken's vocabulary through his extant corpus of works takes upwards of fifteen minutes on a reasonably decent computer (the result? ~19,000 words).

 **To-do:**
 1. Allow logging of statistics to file.